shoui520/shoui520.github.io/docs/shouimethod.md

 Simple setups.
 Avoid complex setups (especially complex Anki and mining setups), they add unnecessary friction to the learning process.
 In my philosophy, the learning process should be as friction-less as possible.

 If being a fluent speaker is part of your goals at all, then you should know the cold, hard truth: Reading will not make you fluent, only listening will.
 Mass listening will lay the foundation for you to become a fluent speaker, and output practice will truly get you there.
-But reading is how you will make the fastest, most tangible gains in the language.
+But reading is the fastest way to learn a ton of words, which can be seen as *tangible* gains that aid your comprehension, but this, alone does not represent the full-scale of language ability that pertains to output (speaking).

 ## What I did as a beginner